GuillaumeGermain/CNN/README.md

     Non-trainable params: 0
     _________________________________________________________________

+Then, I transferred as many weights as possible into the new one.
 A full copy from a model to another identical model is actually quite easy.
-Saving the weights of a classifier model:
+Saving the weights of a classifier model into a file:

     classifier.save_weights("classifier2_tmp.h5")

-Loading the weights back into the classifier_2 model
+Loading the weights into another classifier_2 model

     classifier_2.load_weights("classifier2_tmp.h5")

 ### Limits of weight transfer
-In this case, it worked only with the first convolution layer.
-We cannot transfer all the weights between models if they have different structures.
+We can transfer the whole set of weights from the file only if the encoded model and the new model have the same structure and dimensions.
-But this can be done partially, layer by layer.
+If not, we can still transfer weight layer by layer, which I did.

-First, a model with the same structure has to be created and weights are loaded into it.
+First, a model with exactly the same structure has to be created and weights are loaded into it.
+Either like this:

     classifier_1 = Sequential()
     classifier_1.add(Convolution2D(32, kernel_size=(3,3), padding='same', input_shape=(64,64,3), activation='relu'))